ProjectTorreyPines/FUSE.jl/docs/src/install.md

 ## Install Jupyter and add Julia kernel to it
 1. You will need to [install `jupyter-lab`](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) if that's not already available on your system

-1. Install the IJulia package manually or by running:
+1. Install the `IJulia` package by running:

    ```bash
    cd ~/.julia/dev/FUSE
    make IJulia
    ```

-1. Start a Jupyter-lab session (this should open a web-browser page with Jupyter running)
+1. Start a new Jupyter-lab session (this should open a web-browser page with Jupyter running)

    ```bash
    jupyter-lab
    ```